jddbetambo/k8-mysql-wordpress-phpmyadmin/README.md

 <div style="text-align: justify">

 ### PV and PVC - MySQL Deployment + Wordpress + PhpMyAdmin
 The following config file describes a single-instance MySQL Deployment.
 The MySQL container mounts the PV at `/var/lib/mysql`.
-The `MYSQL_ROOT_PASSWORD` environment variable sets the database password from the Secret.
+The `MYSQL_ROOT_PASSWORD`, `MYSQL_USER` environment variable sets the database password from the Secret.

 1. Web Application (Wordpress)
 2. MySQl Database